santiallende/PsychLab/README.md

 # caanPackage
 This package contains useful functions for tasks to be completed in the Clinically Applied Affective Neuroscience Laboratory at UC Davis.
-To install this package:
+To install and use this package:

 ```
 install.packages("devtools") # if not already installed